yunhao7966/stable-baselines/README.md

 ## Installation

-**Note:** Stabe-Baselines supports Tensorflow versions from 1.8.0 to 1.14.0.
-Support for Tensorflow 2 API is planned.
+**Note:** Stabe-Baselines requires Tensorflow >= 2.x.x For older version, please look at branch Stable-Baselines < 3.x.x.

 ### Prerequisites
 Baselines requires python3 (>=3.5) with the development headers.
 You'll also need system packages CMake, OpenMPI and zlib.
 Those can be installed as follows